Our Instructors

 Get to Know Us

-Albuquerque Herbalism is proud to feature classes with a range of perspectives informed by the varied professional backgrounds of our instructors.
+Albuquerque Herbalism is proud to feature classes with a range of perspectives informed by the varied ancestral and professional backgrounds of our instructors.
 What we have in common is deep connection to our beloved Southwestern landscape.
 Read more about our approach to herbal education here.

 Dara Saville